radiantlogic-v8/documentation-new/documentation/configuration/synchronization/transformations.md

 >[!note]
 >If you use both script and attribute mappings, the attribute mappings are applied first.

-1. On the Main Control Panel > Global Sync tab, select the topology on the left.
+1. On the Classic Control Panel > Synchronization tab, select the topology on the left.
 1. Select **Configure** next to the pipeline on the right.
 1. Select the **Transformation** component and choose either **Script** or **Script and Mappings** from the **Transformation Type** drop-down list.
 1. Expand the **Script** section that appears below the Transformation Type and select **Edit**.
 1. You can edit and test the script in the window provided.
 Basic validation is checked when using the script window.
 1. After the script compiles successfully, select **Save**.
-Scripts are saved at: `\vds_server\custom\src\com\rli\scripts\fidsync\{PIPELINE_NAME}` and can be viewed or downloaded from Main Control Panel > Settings > Configuration > File Manager.
+Scripts are saved at: `\vds_server\custom\src\com\rli\scripts\fidsync\{PIPELINE_NAME}` and can be viewed or downloaded from Classic Control Panel > Settings > Configuration > File Manager.

 ### Leverage existing Java classes

 To leverage existing classes in your transformation scripts, perform the following:

 - The jar file must be copied in `/vds_server/custom/lib`.
-Use Main Control Panel > Settings > Configuration > File Manager for uploading the jar file.
+Use Classic Control Panel > Settings > Configuration > File Manager for uploading the jar file.
 - The class must be imported in the transformation script.
     - Example of importing the class in your transformation script:
     - `import com.rli.connectors.changeevent.ChangeOperation;`